Affiliated Managers Group (AMG) Q1 2017 Results - Earnings Call Transcript

 Looking ahead, as Nate will describe, we see positive flow momentum across our business over the balance of the year as we continue to see global institutional retail clients increased their allocations to truly active value-added products even as they may also expand their passive beta exposures.
 Given the quality and breadth of our Affiliates' alternative and differentiated global equities strategies, AMG is well-positioned to generate strong long-term organic growth.

-Through our strategic focus on areas where we see secular demand trends and where our boutique firms excel, AMG has built one of the largest and broadest alternative product sets in the industry and client seeking uncorrelated return streams recognized our Affiliates as among the best managers in the world.
+Through our strategic focus on areas where we see secular demand trends, and where boutique firms excel, AMG has built one of the largest and broadest alternative product sets in the industry, and clients seeking uncorrelated return streams recognized our Affiliates as among the best managers in the world.

-With over $290 billion in assets managed across relative value, systematic diversified, private equity, multi-strategy and other alternative products, our Affiliates in these areas provide true diversification, both in terms of cross-correlation as well as relative to traditional fixed income and equity markets.
+With over $290 billion in assets managed across relative value, systematic diversified, private equity, multi-strategy, and other alternative products, our Affiliates in these areas provide true diversification, both in terms of cross-correlation as well as relative to traditional fixed income and equity markets.

-In addition to growing demand for uncorrelated alternative strategies, trends favoring alpha-oriented products will also benefit high-conviction, high-active share equity strategies especially in global and emerging market equities, which account for approximately one-third of our assets under management.
+In addition to growing demand for uncorrelated alternative strategies, trends favoring alpha-oriented products will also benefit high-conviction, high-active share equity strategies, especially in global and emerging market equities, which account for approximately one-third of our assets under management.

 We believe that passive equity products will take share from poorly performing core equity products, while differentiated truly active strategies, especially in non-U.S. equities, will continue to see growth.

 Of course, in every area of asset management, the fundamental measure of success is investment performance.
 Contrary to the conventional narrative, there are active managers which have and will continue to generate alpha.
-AMG's partner with a substantial number of these firms over the past 24 years and we believe that the best boutique firms are positioned to outperform benchmarks and peers over the long term.
+AMG's partnered with a substantial number of these firms over the past 24 years, and we believe that the best boutique firms are positioned to outperform benchmarks and peers over the long term.
 And across an array of alpha-oriented strategies, leading independent firms are recognized by clients as among the best managers in the industry.

 We've built AMG's business based on the fundamental belief that specialist firms have meaningful competitive advantages in generating alpha, including distinct, highly focused operating and investment processes, alignment of interest through direct equity ownership and unique entrepreneurial cultures.
 AMG's partnership approach preserves these attributes across generations of management partners, and the advantages of our structure can be seen in our Affiliates' outstanding long-term performance records.

-As Nate will describe further, in the first quarter, our Affiliates continue to generate excellent investment results across a diverse array of differentiated high value-added strategies.
+As Nate will describe further, in the first quarter, our Affiliates continue to generate excellent investment results across a diverse array of differentiated, high value-added strategies.

 AMG's partnership approach allows individual Affiliates to retain their investment focus and alignment with clients, even as AMG itself has become one of the largest global asset managers.
-While consolidation is a topic of increasing interest in the asset management industry, we believe that consolidation and scale do not enhance and often detract from the primary mission of an active manager alpha generation.
+While consolidation is a topic of increasing interest in the asset management industry, we believe that consolidation and scale do not enhance, and often detract, from the primary mission of an active manager, alpha generation.

 AMG's business model allows us to leverage our global scale on behalf of our Affiliates in areas where scale is a benefit, such as marketing and compliance.
 But importantly, our partnership approach protects the unique operating investment culture of each individual Affiliate and the close alignment of client interest, preserving the essential advantages in alpha generation, which will further extend our Affiliates' long-term track records of success.

 Turning to new investments, we continue to make progress in executing on our substantial and unique opportunity to invest in outstanding new Affiliates.
-Given our proprietary relationship set with the most highly regarded independent firms worldwide, along with our reputation and unmatched track record as a partner to our Affiliates over the past two decades, we are confident that we will continue generate incremental earnings growth through accretive investments and additional Affiliates.
+Given our proprietary relationship set with the most highly regarded independent firms worldwide, along with our reputation and unmatched track record as a partner to our Affiliates over the past two decades, we are confident that we will continue to generate incremental earnings growth through accretive investments and additional Affiliates.

-With the scale of AMG's global business today, we're also able to maintain our commitment to proven capital allocation, consistent capital return to shareholders and significant long-term value creation.
-As you know, last quarter, we initiated a dividend evidencing this commitment and going forward, we expect to increase the divined, while continuing to enhance shareholder returns through accretive investments in new Affiliates and share repurchases.
+With the scale of AMG's global business today, we're also able to maintain our commitment to proven capital allocation, consistent capital return to shareholders, and significant long-term value creation.
+As you know, last quarter, we initiated a dividend evidencing this commitment, and going forward, we expect to increase the dividend while continuing to enhance shareholder returns through accretive investments in new Affiliates and share repurchases.

-Finally, and against the backdrop of heightened political and macroeconomic uncertainty, AMG's business is well-positioned to generate sustained long-term earnings growth.
-Our broad range of alternative strategies and differentiated global equity products is increasingly attractive to clients seeking to balance their passive beta exposures and that more broader (07:45) market environment will provide enhanced opportunities for our Affiliates to continue to distinguish themselves through meaningful alpha generation.
+Finally, and against a backdrop of heightened political and macroeconomic uncertainty, AMG's business is well-positioned to generate sustained long-term earnings growth.
+Our broad range of alternative strategies and differentiated global equity products is increasingly attractive to clients seeking to balance their passive beta exposures, and a more volatile market environment will provide enhanced opportunities for our Affiliates to continue to distinguish themselves through meaningful alpha generation.

-Lastly, the breadth and diversity of our alternative strategies, which are uncorrelated with traditional markets and with each other, will provide stability and upside opportunity to our earnings and substantial free cash flow across market cycles.
+Lastly, the breadth and diversity of our alternative strategies, which are uncorrelated with traditional markets and with each other, will provide stability and upside opportunity to our earnings, and substantial free cash flow across market cycles.

 With that, I'll turn it to Nate to discuss our Affiliates results in more detail.